-Prior notice for fresh fruit and vegetable imports must indicate the date & place of loading, date & place of arrival/destination, type of transportation, product name, quantity imported, country of origin, packing unit, import purpose, and container's identification number.
-The exporter must submit this online Prior Notice before the arrival of the consignment.
-Prior notice is explained in Ministry of Agriculture Regulation No. 55/2016 (Format-1).
-On May 10, 2022, the Indonesian Agricultural Quarantine Agency (IAQA) updated the FFPO requirements under its Prior Notice system (see this report for more information).
+IQA Regulation No. 9/2024 expands the scope of Indonesia's Prior Notice requirement to not only cover fresh fruit and vegetable imports but also all plant and plant products, animal and animal products, as well as fish and fish products.
+Prior notice must indicate the date and place of loading, date and place of arrival/destination, type of transportation, product name, quantity imported, country of origin, packing unit, import purpose, degree of quarantine risks, GMO attestation for GMO products, and container's identification number.
+The exporter must submit this Prior Notice form online before the arrival of the consignment.
+On August 5, 2024, IQA issued Regulation No. 1/2024 on the List of Commodities Subject to Mandatory Animal, Fish and Plant Quarantine Inspection which basically listed all the commodities now subject to the Prior Notice requirement (see this GAIN Report ID2024-0036 for more information).